openaps/docs/docs/docs/Build Your Rig/pi-install.md

 ### Finish installation ###

-Answer all the setup questions.
+Press enter and answer all the setup questions.
 A successful setup script will finish asking you if you want to setup cron.
 Say yes to those two questions.
 Finally, you'll see a message about Reboot required.
 Go ahead and reboot the rig.
 You've finished the loop installation.
 Login to the rig again.
 !["install piBakery"](../Images/build-your-rig/pi-loop-install.png)

 **Troubleshooting**: If your rig gets stuck at the point shown below, simply login to the rig again and run the setup script one more time.
 Usually, running the setup script a second time will clear that glitch.